davidpk-cs/cmsc447-sp2024-BritishShorthairs/Class Diagrams/class_diagrams_README.txt

 Enemy Diagram: Presents enemies.
 There are 2 kinds of enemies.
 Celestial bodies like asteroids go and crash into our towers and home base and do a lot of damage, but are destroyed on contact.
 The other towers actually persist and continue to attack (or spawn other towers) until destroyed.

 Economy Diagram: Lays out the crafting system.
-It shows how raw materials can be crafted into intermediate materials which can be crafted into full fledged towers.
+It shows how towers can be crafted out of resources.
+That are acquired from destroying enemies.